Islamorada Sandbar or Mangrove Islands Adventure

 Whether on the sandbar or near the mangroves, the fishermen in the group may take one of the ultra-lite rods provided and either sight cast for game fish, slow troll on kayak or paddleboard, or even wade fish in the best shallow water or flats fishing in the world.
 Dolphins are commonly seen around the mangrove islands, as an added treat.

 Ladies and men alike may use the tanning area at the bow (front) of the TIKI TIKI to lay out and get sun or read a book, or just kick back and relax.
 Guests may also climb to the tower (crow’s nest) to view the spectacular panorama with the polarized glasses provided to all aboard.
-Your choice of lunch may be served in the comfort of the boat, a floating chair, or on our versatile paddleboards…tough choice!
+Your own lunch and drinks may be served in the comfort of the boat, a floating chair, or on our versatile paddleboards…tough choice!